SrijanBadhya/Debsoc/Running the PES Debsoc.md

 With NLS, I've held one online cross mock, 2 offline cross mocks at NLS, and one offline cross mock at PES (I adjed them all).

 The first offline mock had a few interested NLS students and a few PES students.
-NLS people spend all day in the library, so to get enough debaters, my NLS friends had to beg their debsoc friends and drag them from the study zone of the library to the zone where we were debating.
+NLS people spend all day in the library, so to get enough debaters, my NLS friends had to beg their Debsoc friends and drag them from the study zone of the library to the zone where we were debating.
 Clearly such people couldn't be dragged all the way to PES if a mock happened there.

 The second offline mock at NLS was when three friends called me since they wanted to practice for a tournament, and I brought two people from PES along.